cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 finding algorithms to fully converge in the abstract game.

-Thresholding is a more relaxed approach, which simply eliminates certain actions with probabilities below a threshold value $$\epsilon$$ , and then renormalizes the action probabilities.
+Thresholding is a more relaxed approach, which simply eliminates certain actions with probabilities below a threshold value $$\epsilon$$, and then renormalizes the action probabilities.
 Logic given is that these strategies may either be due to noise or are played primarily to protect a player from being exploited, which may be an overstated issue about realistic opponents.
+Humans in practice generally use thresholding when implementing a poker strategy because it isn't practical for humans to properly randomize with so many probabilities, and so it makes sense to remove the very lowest ones to simplify.

 A study was done using the game Leduc Hold’em and for almost all abstractions, purification was shown to bring a significant improvement in exploitability.
 Thresholding was also beneficial, but purification always performed better in the cases that it improved exploitability.